Rainforest Canopy Walkway

 The CBBC presenter loves our Walkway - we think you will too!Play video

 Along the way you'll learn how rainforests help keep you alive wherever you live.
 We want the Walkway to inspire you, as it has us, to work to save these precious areas of our planet.

-The Weather Maker will take you around and above the tree tops on an immersive journey of discovery.
+The Weather Maker takes you around and above the tree tops on an immersive journey of discovery.
 Trek across a wobbly rope bridge and shelter from tropical rain storms.
-We’ll be delving into a vital story of our time – how the rainforests help regulate the climate.
+Delve into a vital story of our time – how the rainforests help regulate the climate.

 High above the ground, visit the Nest platform and take in the stunning range of life in the rainforest.
 Explore how plants eat, drink, reproduce and protect themselves from danger without moving.
 In 'nature's design studio' see how forms are produced that fit their function, from protective prickles to pollination mechanisms and from guttered leaves to garish flowers.

 - Look up: see nature’s ‘fit for function’ designs portrayed in our beautiful Biodiversity Chandelier.
 The chandelier is a collection of individual shapes that interlink to form clusters that explore the theme of biodiversity.
 Find out more.

 - Look around: see these ‘fit for function’ designs in all the plants that make up the lush environment of our rainforest.

 The whole Walkway, except the Canopy Rope Bridge, is accessible to wheelchairs and buggies.
 We have worked with the Sensory Trust to make sure the experience is great for all ages and abilities.